 Using someone else’s identity document

-Employees are not allowed to use someone else’s travel document, for example their passport to prove their identity.
-This also applies to using someone else’s driving licence or company access pass.
+It is not allowed to use someone else’s travel document, for example their passport.
+This also applies to using someone else’s driving licence, aliens identity card, or company access pass.